indie-rok/test-actions/courses/README.md

-- Secret managment
-- Never echo or log secrets
-- uneseary permissions: in gh action

-Github actions are undoudably a productivity hack for DevOps engineers, allowing to automate deployments, code execution and more.
-How ever, it could also mean a new attack vector for a hacker.
-Learning how is attack vectors look like will save a lot of headaches in the future.
+In the last few years, GitHub Actions have become a productivity hack for DevOps engineers, allowing them to automate deployments, code execution, and more.
+However, it also introduced new attack vectors into a codebase that, if not detected, could lead to potential security threats.

+Let's compare these two GitHub Actions, which at first sight, perform the same thing but with a few key differences, providing more robust security.
+Strategies like limiting the GitHub workflow permission access (only to `contents: read`{:.yml}), using a specific commit hash when using third-party dependencies (to avoid injecting new vulnerabilities in newer versions), and [avoiding storing $GITHUB_TOKEN in generated artifacts](https://unit42.paloaltonetworks.com/github-repo-artifacts-leak-tokens/) (with `persist-credentials: false`{:.yml}).

+Finally, while it's important to know what these security threats look like, you can also use a tool like [Zizmor](https://github.com/woodruffw/zizmor) to help you detect them (especially in larger codebases).